Fe-Mu/SOS-listener/README.md

 2. A small menu will appear will a few options.
 3. Tap on "App info" or on the circle with a letter "i".
 4. You will be taken to the App's information window where you should be able to find the version that is currently installed on your device.
-5. Check that the App version that is installed on your device is the same version found on https://github.com/Fe-Mu/SOS-listener/releases
+5. Check if the App version that is installed on your device is the same version found on https://github.com/Fe-Mu/SOS-listener/releases
-6. Update the App if versions are not the same
+6. Manually update the App on your device if the two App versions are not the same

 >It is highly recommended to always update and run the latest version of the App.